mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > “Basic approaches” means that we should understand the real meaning of the teachings given by Shen-hsiu, founder of the Northern School, and that we should understand through and through the teachings of the Sixth Patriarch, Hui-neng, founder of the Southern School.
 >
-> – From Katagiri Roshi’s talks on *Song of the Jewel Mirror Awareness* (November 7, 1983 to January 1, 1984), transcribed by Earl Boebert, edited by Jeffrey Broadbent.
+> – From Katagiri Roshi’s talks on *Song of the Jewel Mirror Awareness* (November 7, 1983 to January 1, 1984), transcribed by Earl Broadbent, edited by Jeffrey Broadbent.

 Note that again, the “Northern School” and “Southern School” seem to be given equal time.